sshlog/agent/readme.md

   - Configurable/Extendable **plug-in architecture** to execute custom actions triggered by SSH activity

-SSHLog works with your existing OpenSSH server process, no alternative SSH daemon is required.
+SSHLog is configurable, any combination of features may be enabled, disabled, or customized.
+It works with your existing OpenSSH server process, no alternative SSH daemon is required.
 Just install the sshlog package to begin monitoring SSH.

 ## Quick Start